 Balloting – many new co-chairs have questions about balloting.
 This section provides a flowchart of the ballot process for both normative and review documents.
 There are three types of review ballot: comment only, informative document, and draft standard for trial use (DSTU).

-Decision Making Practices – provides guidance for conducting the business of the WG you are co-chairing.
+Decision Making Practices (DMP) – provides guidance for conducting the business of the WG you are co-chairing.
 This sections covers areas such as what constitutes a quorum, how to make decision on conference calls, etc.

 Robert’s Rules of Order – provides an overview of and tips for conducting meetings using the official Robert’s Rules of Order followed by the rules themselves.

-HL7 ORGANIZATION
+HL7 ORGANIZATIONAL STRUCTURE

 As with all growing organizations, the HL7 organization undergoes continuous review and updates.
-For the most current organization chart with explanation of Steering Divisions (SD), WGs, and Board appointed committees please refer to the Organization and Process documentation which can be found in (http://www.hl7.org/permalink/?HL7OrgAndProcessPresentation).
+For the most current organization chart with explanation of Steering Divisions (SD), WGs, and Board appointed committees please refer to the Organization and Process documentation which can be found in the Organization and Process presentation.

 ADMINISTRATIVE RESPONSIBILITIES